taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 - Encounter a person who should recognize you but doesn't (1/person/story)
 - Encounter a place or thing that should be different (1/thing/story)
 - End a scene with one essence pool empty and the other at 3+ Essence
-#### Consequence: Discordant Burn
-Roll Limit against difficulty 6, then reset Limit to zero.
-Take an amount of aggravated damage equal to the successes.
-You cannot spend essence this turn.
 #### Consequence: Discordant Flaw
 Roll Limit against difficulty 6, then reset Limit to zero.
 Suffer a Discordant Flaw based on the number of successes, as follows, and lose access to your